wazuh/wazuh-documentation/source/user-manual/capabilities/key-request.rst

 The format in which the program will receive the data is ``option:value``, where option can be ``id`` or ``ip`` depending on the polling type.

-.. thumbnail:: ../../images/manual/keypolling/keypolling0.png
+.. thumbnail:: ../../images/manual/keyrequest/keyrequest0.png
   :title: Method with socket: requests directly to the socket.
   :align: center
   :width: 100%

 An **empty input** must be allowed.
-The Agent Key Polling module performs a socket health-check on startup.
+The Agent Key request module performs a socket health-check on startup.
 If the connection is established successfully, it's immediately closed.

 .. note::
   If the socket option is specified, and the socket is not available, the program that has to be turned on will be called in case it has been specified.